panther-labs/pounce/README.md

 ## Installation

 Pounce heavily depends on Typescript and thus has a limitation of Typescript 3.8.x.
-Please make sure that your project does't use an older version of Typescript.
+Please make sure that your project doesn't use an older version of Typescript.

 ```text
 $ npm install pouncejs